Clique number of tournaments: Classes of tournaments defined by forbidding a single tournament

 By a celebrated result of Erd\H{o}s~\cite{E59}, for every integer $k$, there exists $G \in \mathcal C$ such that $\chi(G) \geq k$.
 Let $T \in \mathcal T[\mathcal C]$ such that $T$ admits an ordering $\prec$ such that $T^{\prec}=G$.
 By~Theorem \ref{eq:bounddic}, $\dic(T) \geq \chi(T^{ \prec }) / \omega(T^{\prec}) = k/2$.

 This proves that there are $H$-free tournaments with clique number $2$ and arbitrarily large dichromatic number, i.e. $H$ is not $\dic$-binding. \end{proof}

 Let $T$ be a tournament admitting a forest as a backedge graph.
 We claim that $T$ also admits a tree as a backedge graph.
-Indeed, let $\prec$ be an ordering of $V(T)$ such that $T^{\prec}$ is a forest and among such ordering, assume it minimizes the number of connected components of $T^{\prec}$.
+Indeed, let $v_1 \prec v_2 \prec \dots \prec v_n$ be an ordering of $V(T)$ such that $T^{\prec}$ is a forest and among such orderings, assume it minimizes the number of connected components of $T^{\prec}$.
 We claim that $T^{\prec}$ is a tree.
 Assume for contradiction that it is not.
-Let $v$ be the smallest vertex not in the same connected component of $T^{\prec}$ as the first vertex, and let $u$ be the vertex preceding $v$ in $\prec$.
-Then the backedge graph resulting from switching $u$ and $v$ in the ordering is obtained from $T^{\prec}$ by adding the edges $uv$ and thus has one less connected component than $T^{\prec}$, a contradiction.
+Let $v_i$ be the smallest vertex not in the same connected component of $T^{\prec}$ as $v_1$.
+Then the backedge graph resulting from switching $v_{i-1}$ and $v_i$ in the ordering is obtained from $T^{\prec}$ by adding the edge $v_{i-1}v_i$ and thus has one less connected component than $T^{\prec}$, a contradiction.
 We thus have the following:

 \begin{proposition} It is enough to prove Conjecture~\ref{conj:GS_tournaments} for tournaments that admit a tree as a backedge graph. \end{proposition}